rwynn/monstache-site/src/config.md

 boolean (default true)

-When dropped-databases is false monstache will not delete the mapped indexes in elasticsearch if a mongodb database is dropped
+When dropped-databases is false monstache will not delete the mapped indexes in Elasticsearch if a MongoDB database is dropped

 ## dropped-collections

 boolean (default true)

-When dropped-collections is false monstache will not delete the mapped index in elasticsearch if a mongodb collection is dropped
+When dropped-collections is false monstache will not delete the mapped index in Elasticsearch if a MongoDB collection is dropped

 ## worker